andrefaraujo/andrefaraujo.github.io/_pages/other.md

   - /wordpress/cv/
 ---

-## Service as peer reviewer
+## Academic service

+I will serve as Area Chair for WACV'2023.

-Based on my availabilty, I help out with peer reviewing for conferences and journals.
+Based on my availabilty, I also help out with peer reviewing for conferences and journals.
 Some of them are mentioned below:

-* Conferences: CVPR, ICCV, ECCV, ICLR, DCC
+* Conferences: CVPR, ICCV, ECCV, NeurIPS, ICLR, DCC
 * Journals: IJCV, CVIU, TIP, Machine Learning, TCSVT, TMM

 ## Paper awards